-If you’re a small business owner, then you’re likely short on time.
+I get it.
+If you’re a small business owner, then your time is precious.

 There are clients to meet and projects to complete.

 Not to mention, staff to manage, finances to reconcile, and operations to run.

 In between all that there’s also the task of marketing your small business.